makzan/beginning-git-version-control/manuscript/index.md

 So I prefer to fetch the remote code first.
 In the console, you’ll notice that what files have changed in the external side.
 You can exam the changes before combining the code into your working environment.
 If you find issues on the remote changes, you can reject it and request the teammate to improve the code and let you fetch and merge it later after the improvement made.

-## git and github
+## git and Github

-git and GitHub is a different thing.
+git and Github is a different thing.

 A git repository is just a storage of code snapshots.

 Github provides additional tools around the git repository.

-For example, github provides:
+For example, Github provides:

 - web interface to view source code.
 - web interface to change file.